| Rogue Tenant Management Organisations (TMOs)

 3) Incompetence

-This document seems unsatisfactory.
+The TMO constitution This document seems unsatisfactory.
 Among the improvements we deem essential are: term limits for officers or committee members, a maximum limit for committee members (so that committee members can be "voted off" if their performance is deemed unsatisfactory by residents), a register of committee members interests and provision for Conflict of Interest declarations.
 Joining an arbitration organisation might be a good idea too.

 The TMO 4 page "Business Plan"